One World (John Martyn album): Composition

 One World features an echoing, meditative sound with heavy usage of guitar effects.
 According to writer Wilson Neate, the album combines the experimental nature of Inside Out with the traditional song structures of Sunday's Child, with subtle explorations of mood influenced by the experimentation of dub music.
 Particularly, the dub recordings made by Perry at Black Ark influenced the album's usage of space, especially on "Smiling Stranger" and "Big Muff".
 Martyn's aim for the record, relative to earlier efforts, was for "the nasty bits to get nastier and the gentle bits to get more gentle."
 While some songs are in the vein of the "rootsy jazzy folk-rock" of Martyn's earlier work, others move into pop territory.
 The album's rhythm tracks feature a jazz-funk base of bass and drums overlaid with chiming guitars and intricate, delicate cross-rhythms; a Rhythm Doctor drum machine is used on "Small Hours" and "One World".
 Hubert Adjei-Kontoh of Pitchfork describes One World as an experimental pop record.

-Martyn sings in a breathy, laid-back style, ranging from smooth, warm tones to a more abrasive, bluesy style; however, his voice bore a new huskiness, described by Rob Young of The Wire as "a weary grinding of words in the throat's mill."
+Martyn sings on the record in a breathy, laid-back style, ranging from smooth, warm tones to a more abrasive, bluesy style; however, his voice bore a new huskiness, described by Rob Young of The Wire as "a weary grinding of words in the throat's mill."
 Martyn's lyrics, which highlight universal themes of love and people and occasionally social commentary, were described by journalist Monty Smith as "sensitive, sly, obsessional and elliptical, but always passionate."
-The lyrics also reflect Martyn's troubled personal life, particularly the disintegrating relationship with his wife.
+The lyrics also reflect the musician's troubled personal life, particularly the disintegrating relationship with his wife.
 "Dealer" and "Smiling Stranger" were written about Martyn's experiences with people "of dubious legality," and more explicitly divulged Martyn's drug habits than earlier songs.